Meir Kahane: Emigration to Israel

-Election to Knesset
+Knesset

 In the 1984 legislative elections, Kahane's Kach party received 25,907 votes (1.2%), gaining one seat in the Knesset, which was taken by Kahane.
 He refused to take the standard oath of office and insisted on adding a Biblical verse from Psalms to indicate that national laws were overruled by the Torah if they conflict.
 Kahane's legislative proposals focused on Jewish education, an open economy, transferring the Arab population out of the Land of Israel, revoking Israeli citizenship from non-Jews, and banning Jewish-Gentile marriages and sexual relations.

 While his popularity in Israel grew, Kahane was boycotted in the Knesset, where his speeches were often made to an empty assembly except for the duty chairman and the transcriptionist.
 The Knesset revoked his Parliamentary immunity to prevent his freedom of movement in areas where his inflammatory rhetoric could cause harm.
 Kahane's legislative proposals and motions of no-confidence against the government were ignored or rejected.
 Kahane often pejoratively called other Knesset members "Hellenists," a reference to Jews who assimilated into Greek culture after Judea's occupation by Alexander the Great.

 In 1987, Kahane opened a yeshiva ("HaRaayon HaYehudi") with funding from US supporters to teach "the Authentic Jewish Idea".
 Despite the boycott, his popularity grew among the Israeli public, especially for working-class Sephardi Jews.
 Polls showed that Kach would have likely received anywhere from four to twelve seats in the coming November 1988 elections.

 In 1985, the Knesset passed an amendment to the Basic Law of Israel, barring political parties that incited to racism.
 The Central Elections Committee banned Kahane a second time, and he appealed to the Israeli Supreme Court.
 However, the Supreme Court this time ruled in favor of the committee, disqualifying Kach from running in the 1988 legislative elections.
 Kahane was thus the first candidate in Israel to be barred from election for racism.
-The move was criticized as being anti-democratic by the well-known lawyer and professor Alan Dershowitz.
+Shaul Magid writes that "This law was clearly legislated for Kahane and KACH alone; it was never successfully invoked again."
+The law was criticized as being anti-democratic by the well-known lawyer and professor Alan Dershowitz.

 After Kahane's election to the Knesset in 1984, the United States government attempted to revoke his U.S. citizenship, an action which Kahane successfully challenged in court.
 However, in 1987, the Knesset passed a law declaring that a Knesset member could only be an Israeli citizen.
 To remain eligible for office, Kahane renounced his United States citizenship, but after being banned from the Knesset for his politics, he again filed suit to get his U.S. citizenship reinstated based on the argument that he was compelled to relinquish it by the Knesset.
 The court rejected this argument, but he was permitted to continue traveling to the United States.